jmaguire93/customerorders-client/README.md

 # Customer Orders CLIENT
 A simple Next.js web application responsible for displaying customers and their orders from a Customer Orders API

-Just a little side project for practicing my React, Next.js and Tailwind CSS skills.
+Just a little side project for practicing my React, Next.js, React Query and Tailwind CSS skills.

 ## Getting Started